ccantore/website/content/authors/admin/_index.md

   url: https://www.surrey.ac.uk/people/cristiano-cantore

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Business Cycles, Monetary and Fiscal Policy, Labour Market and Inequality.

 # Interests to show in About widget
 interests: